Question: How to tell if your egg was fertilized? What are the symptoms and signs of early implantation?

 After fertilization and implantation are completed, your baby starts growing and causes pregnancy hormones (progesterone and estrogen) to become elevated.

 High levels of these hormones affect many parts of your body and your breast.
 During early pregnancy, you may experience breast pain and discomfort.
-Also, you may find that your breast feels much heavier than usual.
+Also, you may find that your breast feels much heavier than usual, or your nipples become more sensitive.

 4. Increased cervical mucus

-Another easy way to identify a successful fertilization and implantation is your vaginal discharge.
+Another possible sign of successful fertilization and implantation is a change in your vaginal discharge.

 If you become pregnant, implantation occurs around the third week, which is a week from your expected next period.